-Allscripts currently organizes its business around groups of similar products, which results in three reportable segments being reported: prepackaged medications; software and related services; and information services.
+Allscripts currently organizes its business around groups of similar products, which results in three segments being reported: prepackaged medications; software and related services; and information services.
 The software and related services segment derives its revenue from the sale and installation of clinical software that provides point-of-care decision support solutions, document imaging solutions, transaction fees associated with the use of clinical software, and the resale of related hardware.
 The information services segment primarily derives its revenue from the sale of interactive physician education sessions.
 The prepackaged medications segment derives its revenue from the repackaging, sale, and distribution of medications and medical supplies.
 Allscripts does not report its assets by segment.
 Allscripts does not allocate interest income, interest expense, other income or income taxes to its operating segments.
-In addition, Allscripts records corporate selling, general, and administration expenses, amortization of intangibles, restructuring and other related charges in its unallocated corporate costs.
-These costs are not included in the valuation of the financial performance of Allscripts' operating segments.
-In first quarter 2005, we classified transaction revenue of \$200 in software and related services as opposed to information services, as classified in 2004, due to the reporting of transactions with the software that is responsible for generating the revenue.
+In addition, Allscripts records corporate selling, general, and administration expenses, amortization of acquired intangibles, restructuring and other related charges in its unallocated corporate costs.
+These costs are not included in the reporting of the financial performance of Allscripts' operating segments.
+We classified transaction revenue of \$221 and \$421 and related costs of \$143 and \$273 for the three and six months ended June 30, 2005, respectively, in software and related services as opposed to information services, as classified in 2004, due to the reporting of transactions with the software that is responsible for generating the revenue.